oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 In each network, you'll need ETH to pay for gas, and OCEAN for certain Ocean actions.

 Ethereum mainnet is a network for production settings.
-Accordingly, ETH and OCEAN tokens have "real" value.
+Accordingly, ETH and OCEAN tokens have _real_ value.

 Other networks are test networks.
 The ETH and OCEAN tokens in each of these networks don't have real value.
 The tokens are simply stand-ins to be able to test.
 They have "faucets" to dole out ETH and OCEAN.